gilch/hissp/README.md

 If you don't care to work with the Python ecosystem, perhaps Hissp is not the Lisp for you.

-Note that Hissp is written in Python 3.7.
+Note that the Hissp compiler is written in Python 3.7.
 (Supporting older versions is not a goal, because that would complicate the compiler.
 This may limit the available libraries.)
+But because the compiler's target functional subset is so small, the compiled output should still run fine on Python 3.5, provided you aren't using any newer library features.
+Running on even older versions (even Python 2) may be possible if you avoid using certain newer Python language features.
+(Keyword-only arguments, for example.)

-Python can also use packages written in Hissp, because they compile to Python.
+Python code can also import and use packages written in Hissp, because they compile to Python.

 #### Useful error messages